RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

       to operate, where the challenges are and what opportunities exist for improvement.

 [^2]: By "reliable," I mean that the system tends to operate without errors, and with no required maintenance,
       to a degree comparable to the ordinary person's experience of a hosted service like facebook.
-As a very rough guide, We can observe that facebook appeared to have [at least 24 hours](https://www.theverge.com/2019/3/14/18265185/facebook-instagram-whatsapp-outage-2019-return-back) of degraded performance in 2019, which would be 99.7% uptime.
+As a very rough guide, we can observe that facebook appeared to have [at least 24 hours](https://www.theverge.com/2019/3/14/18265185/facebook-instagram-whatsapp-outage-2019-return-back) of degraded performance in 2019, which would be 99.7% uptime.
 I think this is a fairly modest target; it's common to aim for
       99.9% or even 99.99% (service-level agreements are often described in "nines," where "one nine" means 99.9% and "two nines" means 99.99%).